ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 ### Wildcards are local to each rule

 Wildcard names only match _within_ a rule block.
-You can use the same wildcard names in multiple rules for consistency, but snakemake doesn't pay attention to them.
+You can use the same wildcard names in multiple rules for consistency, but snakemake won't treat them any differently based on their shared name.

 So, for example, this: